|Go to Page...|

 If the APIversion in the txt file is lower than the current APIversion, the game “assumes” the AddOn is not up2date anymore.

-So just enable this checkbox if it is disabled.
 If anything won’t work it’s not because of this checkbox but because of the AddOns itself which might need an update.

 Disable all addons and give the developers some time (days, weeks) to fix this in their free time, instead of reporting the same error